-- Review of project documents including project proposal and Startup form, project reports and all other relevant project documents - Interviews with AWDF Staff, AWDF grantees, Project Coaches and Comic Relief
+- Review of project documents including project proposal and Startup form, project reports and all other relevant project documents - Interviews with AWDF Board Members, AWDF Staff, AWDF grantees, Comic Relief and other selected AWDF donors (if necessary).

-The evaluation will be undertaken in five stages - an inception stage; a desk study; grantee visits (selected countries); drafting the preliminary evaluation report and production of final report.
+The evaluation will be undertaken in five stages - an inception stage; a desk study; grantee visits (selected countries): data analysis, drafting the preliminary evaluation report and validation and production of final report.

 - Stage 1- Inception phase involves discussion with the organisation to define the scope of evaluation, refine the evaluation questions and produce an inception report.
-This report will incorporate a detailed work plan, methodology for gathering, verifying and analyzing data and the criteria for the selection of grantees in the countries selected for this exercise. - Stage 2- Desk study covers a thorough review of all relevant documentation and conducting initial interviews with key stakeholders. - Stage 3- Country field visits in at least two countries to interact with selected grantee organizations that benefited from the project that are selected in consultation with AWDF.
+This report will incorporate a detailed work plan, methodology for gathering, verifying and analyzing data and the criteria for the selection of grantees in the countries selected for this exercise. - Stage 2- Desk study covers a thorough review of all relevant documentation and conducting initial interviews with key stakeholders.

+- Stage 3- Country field visits to interact with selected grantee organizations that benefited from the project that are selected in consultation with AWDF.
 (The actual number of countries to be visited will be decided during inception phase) - Stage 4- Preparation of the preliminary evaluation report, submission to AWDF for comments, and validation workshop/meeting to present the findings and validating results. - Stage 5- Preparation of final evaluation report and submission to AWDF